ChristopherGRoge/Q9gent/WINDOWS_DEPLOYMENT.md

 # Q9gent Windows Deployment Guide

-**Version:** 0.1.0
+**Version:** 0.1.2
 **Last Updated:** October 31, 2025
+**Status:** ✅ Production Ready - Comprehensively Tested on Windows 11

 ---

 ## Overview

 This guide addresses Windows-specific considerations for deploying and running Q9gent.
-The Windows binary handles the unique requirements of executing npm-wrapped CLI tools (like Claude CLI installed via npm).
+Q9gent v0.1.2 has been **comprehensively tested and verified** on Windows 11 with npm-installed Claude CLI.
+All critical issues have been resolved, including `.cmd` wrapper detection and EPIPE (broken pipe) errors.

 ---